nrfq/conditionmarkers/docs/store.md

 ![Filter](./docs/icongrid.jpg)

-## Known Issues

-There is a problem with the rotation translation algorithm.
-I am unsure if this is due to entering an improper parameter (centerX, centerY), or if this is an issue on OBR's behalf.
-The rotation works perfectly for intervals of 90 degrees, but icons are slightly spread out at any point between those intervals.

-## License

-Licensed under the Apache License, Version 2.0

-## Contributing

-I'm open to pull requests for bug fixes only.
-Pull requests for new features will not be accepted in order to keep the UI clean and simple.

 ## Support

 Feel free to email me at keegan.developer@gmail.com with any questions and I will try to answer them!

 Copyright (C) 2023 Keegan Bergman